OmerBender/SLOL-Save-Lives-On-Live/README.md

 The system combines computer vision, Android field capture, WebSocket communication, cloud GPU inference, and a browser-based Command Center.

 A field operator connects an Android device to an Insta360 X4 camera over Wi-Fi.
 The Android application displays the live preview, sends selected JPEG frames to the cloud inference server, receives YOLO bounding boxes, and draws the detections on the device.
-The same server can also publish detection events to a Command Center dashboard.
+The same server can also publish detection events to the Command Center dashboard.

 The Android/Insta360 pipeline represents the real field-device flow.
 Demo video feeds in the dashboard are presentation feeds used to simulate additional teams; they are not physical live cameras.